top of page

 3.1 Conduct analysis to identify older adult sub-populations in most need of focus, including stratification by race, age, sex and, if possible, region.

-3.3 Use analysis to inform initiatives such as the creation of communication toolkits, provider education on the importance of screening older adults, or programming to reduce isolation.
+3.3 Develop communication toolkits, provider education on the importance of screening older adults, or programming to reduce isolation, in alignment with MPA strategies (4.1.b., 4.2.b.).

-3.4 Establish a task force focused on assessing the behavioral health needs specific to aging and older adults (60+ years old); conduct a gaps analysis to discern adaptation of community services and supports for this growing county population.
+3.4 Convene with partners to discuss the behavioral health needs specific to aging and older adults (60+ years old); conduct a gap analysis to discern adaptation of community services and supports for this growing county population.

 iStock-1341431075.jpg